implenton/formbus/README.md

 ### Directives

-With the helper functions, you get a lot of flexibility, but you still have to act on different states.

 Directives are useful when you want to have what is expected.

 Just add one of the attributes to an element, and FormBus will do the rest.